The university uses the following grades:

 A student who believes the university has not complied with the FERPA or regulations may send a written complaint to the Family Educational Rights and Privacy Act Office, Department of Education, 400 Maryland, SW, Washington, DC 20202.

-A transcript is a certified, official copy of a student’s permanent academic record.
-In accordance with the Public Information Act and Family Educational Rights and Privacy Act (FERPA) of 1974, as amended, student academic records are classified as confidential and may be released only with the student’s authentication in iSIS or authentication in the K-State transcript portal, or written permission.
-NO ONE ELSE (including your spouse, parents, etc.) can request your transcript, as your authentication permission is required by law.
+A transcript is an official copy of a student’s permanent academic record.
+In accordance with the Public Information Act and Family Educational Rights and Privacy Act (FERPA) of 1974, as amended, student academic records are classified as confidential and may be released only with the student’s authentication in KSIS or authentication in the K-State transcript portal, or written permission.
+NO ONE ELSE (including spouse, parent, etc.) can request a student’s transcript, as their authentication permission is required by law.

 There is no transcript fee for currently enrolled students.
-For students who are not currently enrolled, each transcript costs $15, which is to be paid in advance by credit card (Discover, MasterCard, Visa).
+For students who are not currently enrolled, each transcript costs $15, which is to be paid by credit card (Discover, MasterCard, Visa) at the time the order is placed online.

-There is no additional mailing charge if the transcript is sent by regular mail.
-Priority mailing charge is an additional $8 per envelope (limit 5 transcripts per envelope); Priority International mailing charge is an additional $30 per envelope (limit 5 transcripts per envelope); next day FedEx charge is an additional $25 per envelope (domestic) and $40 per envelope (international) limit 5 transcripts per envelope.
+There is no mailing charge if the transcript is sent by regular mail.
+Priority mailing charge is an additional $8 per envelope (limit 5 transcripts per envelope); Priority International mailing charge is an additional $30 per envelope (limit 5 transcripts per envelope); next day FedEx charge is an additional $25 per envelope for domestic address delivery and $40 per envelope for international address delivery (limit 5 transcripts per envelope).

 If a student is delinquent to the university, then transcript services are withheld, until the delinquency is cleared.